mildred/caribou/README.md

 There are a few things we'd like you to respect though:

 1. Develop your feature in a separate branch that I can pull into my repo.
 Don't clobber the `master` branch.
 It's the stable branch;
 2. We want to keep a uniform license.
-As such, by contributing code to us, you are granting us license to distribute your changes under the terms of the MIT license, as found above; and
+As such, by contributing code, you are granting a license to distribute your changes under the terms of the MIT license, as found above; and
 3. If your code isn't completely done yet, it's ok to open a pull request.
 Just be sure to clearly note that it is incomplete and shouldn't be merged into the mainline.
 I test these things out beforehand, but still; be respectful of others who may want your feature now.
 4. Please include tests.